gcross/LogicGrowsOnTrees/TUTORIAL.md

 The function `go` is where most of the work happens.
 For each row in the board, it does the following:

-1. First, make a non-deterministic choice from the available columns;  here we use the function `allFrom` (part of the `LogicGrowsOnTrees` module) to convert the list of available columns to a `MonadPlus` that generates it.
+1. First, it makes a non-deterministic choice from the available columns;  here we use the function `allFrom` (part of the `LogicGrowsOnTrees` module) to convert the list of available columns to a `MonadPlus` that generates it:

     ```haskell
     column <- allFrom $ IntSet.toList available_columns
     ```

-2. Next, we check if this choice of column conflicts with the positive and negative diagonals, and if so we backtrack and try a different column:
+2. Next, it checks if this choice of column conflicts with the positive and negative diagonals, and if so it backtracks and tries a different column:

     ```haskell
     let negative_diagonal = row + column